-Don't mock that cheap AM/FM radio—at least until you have some idea of what is going on inside, and all for under $5 in components.
-MIT students couldn't reproduce the performance of even the cheapest radio for the East Campus Soldering Seminar.
+Don't mock that cheap AM/FM radio—at least until you have some idea of what is going on inside.
+MIT students couldn't reproduce the performance of even the cheapest radio for the East Campus (an MIT dorm) Soldering Seminar.
 The pirate radio station was an attempt to introduce incoming freshmen to real electrical engineering, in an event long dominated by blinkey LED thingies.

 Fluorescent VU Meter